 To help you regulate your rate of learning, your ATV was delivered with an adjustable throttle limiter.
 The limiter may be adjusted to reduce the maximum speed of the ATV.
-For adjustment instructions, see page 29.

 Personal Choices

 A safe, enjoyable ATV ride is dependent on many personal choices.
 An ATV, like all motorized vehicles, can be dangerous to operate if you choose to ignore safety precautions, take unnecessary chances, or ride beyond your ability or your ATVs capability.
 Don't allow the thrill of freedom or adventure to affect your ability to make good, safe choices.